Also search on Inspirehep.net

 H. Qiu, A Search For Weakly Interacting Massive Particles Utilizing A Profile Likelihood Ratio Technique With The Supercdms Soudan Experiment, Ph.D.
 Thesis, Department of Physics, Southern Methodist University

 Neutrons are the most dangerous background in a direct dark matter search experiment.
 The nuclear recoil signal that a neutron produces in a Ge detector is indistinguishable from that a WIMP produces.
 Protection against them is one of the key aspects for the next generation of SuperCDMS experiment at SNOLAB.
 An active neutron veto system was proposed to be implemented in this future experiment to make it more robust from neutrons.
 The feasibility of both the plastic and liquid neutron veto systems was studied.

-R. Agnese, SuperCDMS Prototype Detector Design and Testing, Ph.D.
+R. Agnese, Simulating The Supercdms Dark Matter Detector Response And Readout, Ph.D.
 Thesis, Department of Physics, University of Florida

 This work describes the design and implementation of a low temperature condensed matter physics simulation library built on top of the popular Geant4 particle tracking framework.
 The library, named “Geant4 Condensed Matter Physics” or G4CMP, intro- duces several solid state concepts to the Geant4 framework such as crystal lattices, phonon quasiparticles, non-scalar effective masses, and implements several physics processes relevant to cryogenic temperature crystals.